svelte/prefer-writable-derived

 The rule specifically looks for patterns where:

-1. You initialize a variable with $state()
+- You initialize a variable with

-3. The effect function contains only a single assignment statement
+$effect()or$effect.pre()to assign a new value to that same variable - The effect function contains only a single assignment statement

 When this pattern is detected, the rule suggests refactoring to use $derived() instead, which provides the same functionality in a more concise way.